RepublicServicesRepository/tslint-config/README.md

 ## Developing

-The best way to test your components in realtime is to consume them the **design-guide** app.
+The best way to test your components in realtime is to consume them in the **design-guide** app.
 Once they are completed you can build and publish them for consumption by external projects.

 ### Apps